Nucleosynthesis of an $11.8\,M_\odot$ Supernova with 3D Simulation of the Inner Ejecta: Overall Yields and Implications for Short-Lived Radionuclides in the Early Solar System: Method

 Figure \ref{fig:tpeak_comparison} shows the peak temperature of the tracers as a function of their initial radii at $100\,\mathrm{ms}$ after core bounce.
 There is a large spread in this temperature for tracers with small initial radii.\footnote{ Numerical integration errors arise when a tracer remains almost stationary at small radii for an extended period of time.
 Consequently, the initial position is rather uncertain for those tracers that move near or into the PNS during their evolution.} The spread, however, is reduced drastically for tracers with initial radii of $r_0>3000\,\mathrm{km}$.
 This result arises because the shock starts to evolve almost spherically once it breaks out of the high-density Fe core.
-As indicated by the dashed line in Figure~\ref{fig:tpeak_comparison}, for $r_0>3000 \,\mathrm{km}$, the peak temperature follows $T_{\mathrm{peak}}\propto r_0^{-3/4}$, which corresponds to a spherical shock dominated by radiation.
-For comparison, Figure \ref{fig:tpeak_comparison} also shows the peak temperature as a function of the initial radius for piston-driven spherical explosion of the same progenitor model with the same explosion energy of $0.3\times10^{51}$ erg but for different values of the mass cut $M_{\mathrm{cut}}$.
-The results for $M_{\mathrm{cut}}=1.31$--$1.44\,M_\odot$ converge for $T_{\mathrm{peak}}\lesssim2$~GK, but the 1D model with $M_{\mathrm{cut}}=1.35\,M_\odot$, which matches the PNS mass $M_{\rm PNS}$ found in the 3D simulation, gives the best description of the mean trend for the peak temperature of the tracers up to $T_{\mathrm{peak}}\sim9$~GK.
+As indicated by the dashed line in Figure~\ref{fig:tpeak_comparison}, for $r_0 > 3000 \,\mathrm{km}$, the peak temperature follows $T_{\mathrm{peak}}\propto r_0^{-3/4}$, which corresponds to a spherical shock dominated by radiation.
+For comparison, Figure \ref{fig:tpeak_comparison} also shows the peak temperature as a function of the initial radius for piston-driven spherical explosion of the same progenitor model with a mass cut $M_{\mathrm{cut}}=1.31$, 1.35, 1.38, and $1.44\,M_\odot$ and with an explosion energy of $0.2\times10^{51}$, $0.15\times10^{51}$, $0.13\times10^{51}$, and $0.1\times10^{51}$ erg, respectively.
+The results converge for $T_{\mathrm{peak}}\lesssim2$~GK, which indicates that the conditions, and hence the nucleosynthesis, of the ejecta with $T_{\mathrm{peak}} \lesssim 2\,\mathrm{GK}$ are practically the same for these 1D models.
+On the other hand, the models with $M_{\mathrm{cut}}=1.31$ and $1.38\,M_\odot$ bracket the peak temperature of the tracers up to $T_{\mathrm{peak}} \sim 9\,\mathrm{GK}$ while the one with $M_{\mathrm{cut}}=1.35\,M_\odot$ gives the best description of the mean trend.
+The latter model closely matches the PNS mass $M_{\rm PNS}=1.35\,M_\odot$ and the explosion energy of $0.2\times10^{51}$ erg found in the 3D simulation.
 Based on the above discussion, we use tracers to calculate the nucleosynthesis of the inner ejecta with $T_{\mathrm{peak}}\geq 2$~GK and adopt the 1D model with $M_{\mathrm{cut}}=M_{\rm PNS}=1.35\,M_\odot$ to treat the outer ejecta.
 As the total mass of the selected tracers, or the inner ejecta, is $M_{\rm in}=0.1\,M_\odot$, the transition between the inner and outer ejecta is at an enclosed mass of $M_{\rm tr}=M_{\rm PNS}+M_{\rm in}=1.45\,M_\odot$.